luis5tb/luis5tb.github.io/_posts/2024-07-17-quantizing-models-with-marlin.md

 quantize_gpu_model(model_path=model_path, compress_model_path=compressed_model, ds=ds)
 ```

-Save the function in a python file (named `quantize.py`) and execute it with:
+We save the function in a python file (named `quantize.py`) and execute it with:
 ```bash
 (quant-venv)$ python quantize.py
 ```

-There are a few things to note in that function:
+There are a few things to note in that `quantize_model` function:

 #### Datasets

-The dataset used for quantization is `VMware/open-instruct`, and we limit the amount of samples to be used (after shuffling them) to 4096.
-The rationale for this is that after 2048 the is not much gain on adding more samples while the computations are expensive.
+The dataset used for quantization is `VMware/open-instruct`, and we limit the amount of samples (after shuffling them) to 4096.
+The rationale for this is that after 2048 samples the is not much gain on adding more while the computations are expensive.

 Also depending on the dataset model you may need to adapt the `preprocess` function so that it creates an appropiate `chat` list to be parsed by the `apply_chat_template` function.

 #### GPU usage

-Instead of using `device_map="auto"`, you can specify a given GPU with `device_map="cuda:3"`, if you make it visible with: `export CUDA_VISIBLE_DEVICES=3`.
+Instead of using `device_map="auto"`, you can specify a given GPU with `device_map="cuda:3"`, and make it visible with: `export CUDA_VISIBLE_DEVICES=3` before executing the function.

-Also, you can load the model across several GPUs using `max_memory={i:"75GB" for i in range(8)}` (instead of the `device_map`), however the **quantization process will only use one GPU**, therefore there is little gain of doing this, plus it will use VRAM that could be needed for the quantization.
+Also, you can load the model across several GPUs using `max_memory={i:"75GB" for i in range(8)}` (instead of the `device_map`), however the **quantization process will only use one GPU**, therefore there is little gain of doing this, plus it will use VRAM that could be needed for the quantization process.

 #### Saving memory

-Besides using `device_map="auto"` to have the model loaded on system memory (instead of VRAM), we can also save some extra memory by ensuring the dataset samples are not cached on the GPU itself by using `cache_examples_on_gpu=False` when calling the `quantize` function.
+Besides using `device_map="auto"` to have the model loaded on system memory (instead of VRAM), we can also save some extra VRAM by ensuring the dataset samples are not cached on the GPU itself by using `cache_examples_on_gpu=False` when calling the `quantize` function.

 ### Upload the model

-Finally, once we have the Marlin Quantized version (took me around 2 hours to run the complete process on a A100 NVIDIA GPU), we can proceed to upload it to huggingface (or an S3 bucket or similar):
+Once we have the Marlin Quantized version (took me around 2 hours to run the complete process on a A100 NVIDIA GPU), we can proceed to upload it to huggingface (or an S3 bucket or similar):

 ```bash
 (quant-venv)$ huggingface-cli login